 Address: Sreekanteswara Building, SK Temple Rd, Stadium Road, Mavoor Rd, Tazhekkod, Kozhikode, Kerala 673004, India

 A melting pot of culture and history!

 Kozhikode in Kerala offers visitors a chance to blend into its ancient and cultural past.
+From the best spots for biryani to the amazing tourist attractions, Kozhikode is a treasure chest waiting to be discovered.
 Its quiet beaches and backwaters offer calmness and tranquility to those from busy city lives looking for a soothing holiday.